getify/Functional-Light-JS/ch6.md

 // ..
 ```

-Isn't it at least possible that the reader of your code will assume (wrongly) that your intent is to never mutate the array?
+Isn't it at least possible (probable?) that the reader of your code will assume (wrongly) that your intent is to never mutate the array?
 That seems like a reasonable inference to me.
 Imagine their confusion if you do in fact allow the array value referenced by `magicNums` to be mutated.
 That will create quite a surprise, won't it!?

 Worse, what if you intentionally mutate `magicNums` in some way that turns out to not be obvious to the reader?
 Later in the code, they see a usage of `magicNums` and assume (again, wrongly) that it's still `[1,2,3,4]` because they read your intent as, "not gonna change this".